Connected Lines Helping Creative People

 Chair Back Shape

-Banister - vertical turned slats in the shape of a baluster.
+Banister - Three to six vertical turned slats in the shape of a baluster, flat on the front and round on the back.

-Lattice splat - openwork or decorative carving of crossed strips of wood, often oriental in appearance.
+Lattice - Openwork or decorative carving of crossed strips of wood, often oriental in appearance.

-Rectangular or square - solid or with central splat.
+Rectangular or Square - Rectilinear design with a solid or central splat.

 Chair Leg